Josiah Quincy (1859–1919): Career

-Quincy was born in Quincy, Massachusetts, on October 15, 1859, and pursued a career as a lawyer.
-A Democrat, he was a member of Massachusetts House of Representatives from 1887 to 1888 and from 1890 to 1891.
+A Democrat, Quincy was a member of the Massachusetts House of Representatives from 1887 to 1888 and from 1890 to 1891.

-Quincy was an unsuccessful candidate for U.S. Representative from the 2nd District of Massachusetts in 1888 and served as the Massachusetts Democratic state chairman from 1891 to 1894 and in 1905 to 1906.
-He was appointed United States Assistant Secretary of State by President Grover Cleveland in 1893, but resigned after six months.
+Quincy was an unsuccessful candidate in the 2nd District of Massachusetts' congressional election in 1888 and served as the chairman of the Massachusetts Democratic Party from 1891 to 1894 and in 1905 to 1906.
+He was appointed as the United States Assistant Secretary of State by President Grover Cleveland in 1893 but resigned after six months.
+As Assistant Secretary of State, he filled all jobs under him with Bay Staters.